freshy969/ostio/README.md

-# Ost.io apps
+# Ost.io

 [Ost.io](http://ost.io) ("open-source talks") is a forum for open-source projects and the best place for discussing project stuff with other users.
 It is tightly integrated with GitHub.
+The main ostio mission is to replace mailing lists.

-Ost.io apps is a [TodoMVC](http://todomvc.com)-like set of example applications, which hopes to offer more complex apps.
+Ost.io apps are [TodoMVC](http://todomvc.com)-like set of example applications, which hopes to offer more complex apps.

 We think example app should be: